January, the I.BMX.F. - Florida, USA

 Note: one of the current problems concerning building BMX tracks is, that the track should be suitable for e.g. 5 years old riders as well as for 50 years old riders.
 This must change with regard to the concept and design of BMX World Cup tracks.

 The BMX World Cup Series organization will dress the track !
 Our own organization will arrive on the spot with materials required to dress the track in a professional way, by means of banners, flags, professional sponsor boarding, etc. The BMX Stadium should have a capacity of a minimum of 3.000 seats.
-Grandstands are a must (the BMX World Cup Series organization will provide for stands or will give financial support).
+Grandstands are a must (the BMX World Cup Series organization will provide grand stands or will give financial support).
 The above is to give you all some idea.
 Further details will follow later.

 The starting gate must be of high quality, with a “false start” installation included!
 In this way it can be shown on television which rider is making a false start (this is part of what we call “spectator/viewer orientated”).
 We will provide potential BMX World Cup organizers/promoters with the above equipment.

 A computerized system will work up the results per moto.
 This will be done automatically by a transponder module, attached to the bike.
 After a race has finished, the result will be worked up in the computer, shown on a large display and even the lap time will be mentioned.
-This again is what we call media friendly, special connections will make it possible to show result (name, team, country) and lap time on TV screens also.
+This again is what we call media friendly, special technical connections will make it possible to show result (name, team, country) and lap time on TV screens also.
 This all will help and make BMX more exiting to watch when shown on television.
 Look at speed-skating e.g. What makes it interesting and exiting to see two men or women skate on ice, completing lap after lap?
 TIME DISPLAY for the spectators on a scoring board and on the TV screens.
-The lap time will also be part of our new qualification system, especially prominent in eighth finals, quarters and semi-finals.
+The lap time will also be part of our new qualification system, especially prominent in eigth finals, quarters and semi-finals.
 Further details will be included in the UCI BMX World Cup Series reglimentation.

 On the track there will be well trained UCI BMX WORLD CUP officials.
-There won’t be one specific chief referee make calls.
+There won’t be one specific chief referee making calls.
 Each track official will act as an independent referee and will make calls independently.
 Protests won’t be possible, calls will be made immediately and on the spot.
 When e.g. a rider has T-boned another rider, the rider concerned will be disqualified and he will learn this right after he has crossed the finish line, and so will the spectator present.
 The penalizing track official will make the call directly through the P.A. system.

 Racing rules will be as simple as possible.
 There will be 5 to 7 professional referees on the track, preferable former BMX racers with international experience.
 As has been mentioned before, each official should take care of his own “section” of the track and there will be no protests allowed!
 BMX is a contact sport.
 By means of clear rules and riders’ instruction it will be communicated what is allowed and what isn’t !
 Riders meetings will return.
 To visualize calls by the track officials, one thinks of using yellow and red cards, to be shown to a rider after an offence.
 In this way also the audience knows which rider is penalized by a warning or disqualification.
 This again will make BMX more understandable and transparent for the outside BMX people, the target group we would like to reach by means of the BMX World Cup Series.